tj-mas04/Breast-Cancer-Detection-with-Radiological-Images_SVM/README.md

 - **Benign**: Non-cancerous images
 - **Malignant**: Cancerous images

+You can download the dataset from this [Google Drive link](https://drive.google.com/file/d/1ZjBFsH58lF7h-FeOhmcPxXz_fTLZXKkk/view?usp=sharing).

 ### Dataset Structure
 The dataset is structured in two main folders:
 ```